 The insertion of epidurals is a medical procedure that can only be done by an anaesthetist, a doctor who specialises in pain relief.
 An anaesthetist is on call for labour ward at the Whittington 24 hours a day and he/she will try to meet your request for an epidural as soon as possible.
 However, he/she may be with another woman or may be in theatre.
 Every effort will be made to attend to you as soon as possible.
-It is not possible to have an epidural on the Birth Centre.

-When having an epidural you must have a drip, which is a small plastic tube in a vein in your arm or hand, through which you will be given extra fluid.
+When having an epidural, you will also need a drip, which is a small plastic tube in a vein in your arm or hand, through which you will be given extra fluid.
 This is necessary because when you first have an epidural your blood pressure can drop which can be a risk for you and your baby.
 The extra fluid will help to counteract this.
-You will be asked to either lie on your side, or sit on the edge of the bed curled over, to allow the anaesthetist easy access to your back.
+You will be asked to either lie on your side or sit on the edge of the bed curled over, to allow the anaesthetist easy access to your back.
 He/she will numb the skin at the epidural site with a local anaesthetic, similar to what you have at the dentist.
 Then a thin, soft, flexible, plastic tube (epidural catheter) is inserted into your back through a needle.
 It is important to keep still at this point.
-The needle is removed and the catheter is kept in place with a dressing and tape.
+The needle is removed, and the catheter is kept in place with a dressing and tape.
 The catheter remains in your back until after your baby is born.

-The pain relieving drugs are then given through this tube.
+The pain-relieving drugs are then given through this tube.
 It will not restrict your movements.
-The anaesthetist will give you the first dose and will stay around until he is sure that all is well.
+The anaesthetist will give you the first dose and will stay around until he/she is sure that all is well.
 It takes about twenty minutes for the drugs to have their full effect.
-Your midwife will top-up the epidural drugs at regular intervals to keep you comfortable.
+You will be given a patient-controlled handset and you will be able to give yourself a top up of the pain relieving drug when necessary

-- The drugs used in you epidural will provide you with good pain relief without causing complete numbness.
-This means that you can still feel your uterus tightening but it should not be painful. - You should still be able to move around and some women can walk a few steps with help from your support person.
-Changing position is important so your skin does not get sore. - It is usually possible for women to get into different positions when it is time to give birth. - Women with high blood pressure may benefit from an epidural.
+- The drugs used in your epidural will provide you with good pain relief without causing complete numbness.
+This means that you can still feel your uterus tightening but it should not be painful. - The drugs given do not affect your baby. - ❖ You should still be able to move around and may be able to walk with help from your support person.
+Changing position is important so your skin does not get sore. - ❖ It is usually possible for women to get into different positions when it is time to give birth. - ❖ Women with high blood pressure may benefit from an epidural.